OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-34.md

 ## Genesis 34:9

-Intermarry with us; give your daughters to us and take our daughters for yourselves.
+Form alliances in marriage with us; offer your daughters to us and accept ours for yourselves.

 ## Genesis 34:10